mtKeller/ActionStrategy/README.md

 // Retrieve a text file from the server; if we encounter an error send to our log service; otherwise parse out the hero names in the file; finally, add parsed data to the UI.
 ```

 The power of NgRx Effects in combination with ActionStrategy, is that the implementation of per problem is obfuscated.
-As long as each strategic action returns the next, **what matters is the steps to solving the larger goal.** Where the implementation is handled does not matter, this approach merely encapsulates NodeJS's advantage in the i/o in comparison to other platforms.
+As long as each strategic action returns the next, **what matters is the steps to solving the larger goal.** Where the implementation is handled does not matter, this approach merely encapsulates NodeJS's advantage speed of I/O in comparison to other platforms.

 ## Testing